REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 ## Dev-CI-CD
 Mode of trigger: ```Automated```

-There are two ways to use or trigger dev-CI-CD workflow
+There are two ways to use or trigger the dev-CI-CD workflow
 1. By creating a Pull Request to merge into develop branch
 2. Whenever any PR is merged into the develop branch